 Resellers still have to conform to their up-lines Terms of Service.

 With VPS services, you can do pretty much anything you can do on a dedicated server, limited only by the resources set up in your virtualized environment.
 You can install any number of Operating Systems and applications to fit your exact hosting requirements.
 VPS specs start with one virtual CPU core on the least expensive plan.
 Each additional virtual core costs incrementally more – and the same with RAM and disk space.

 More and more VPS packages are being provisioned with SSD drives which outperform spinning HDD disks, making VPS services very performance efficient.
-Unmanaged KVM SSD VPS packages are currently trending, costing as low as $19 per month.
+Unmanaged KVM SSD VPS packages are currently trending, costing less than $20 per month.

 Some say that dedicated servers are on their way out, and that cloud hosting is the wave of the future.
 While cloud hosting is trending, dedicated servers are here to stay for the foreseeable future, simply because some hosting applications / requirements don’t play well in the cloud.

 In a dedicated environment, the resources of that server are 100% dedicated to one client, including the CPU, RAM and disk space.
 If you want to install Windows Server or CentOS, that’s up to you.

 There’s a lot of flexibility in how a dedicated server can be set up to optimize its performance.
 Dedicated game servers for instance, should be configured for best clock speed and latency versus corporate servers where number crunching and other corporate stuff take precedence.

 Cloud services don’t actually take place in a cloud somewhere, rather in an advanced virtualized environment with multiple dedicated servers.
 Cloud services are designed to eliminate multiple points of failures for greater uptime, but they’re also highly scalable, and this benefits businesses that experience seasonal peaks in their revenues, like during the Christmas season.